nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/develop-with-nuxeo-platform.md

   $ mvn -DskipTests package
   ```

-2. Link Your Local Project to Your Studio Project
+2. Link your local project to your Studio Project

   ```bash
   $ nuxeo studio link